 This project is just one of the fabulous projects from Kat Geiger’s brand new book, Terrariums Reimagined: Mini Worlds Made in Creative Containers.
-This full-color craft book that shows you how to make and maintain 24 playful plant environments in unique containers.
-You can create an arid desert with cacti in an old light fixture.
-Plant colorful succulents in an unused fish tank.
-Or craft a tropical island in an empty rum bottle.
+This full-color craft book shows you how to make and maintain 24 playful plant environments in unique containers.
+You can create an arid desert with cacti in an old light fixture, plant colorful succulents in an unused fish tank, or craft a tropical island in an empty rum bottle.

 This adorable vessel brings a whole new meaning to the words “green tea.”
 Purchased at a consignment store, this glass herbal teapot now houses beautiful air plants and mosses.
 The top of the teapot can be removed to increase airflow or closed to retain more moisture, depending on the type of planting.
 For this project, Tillandsia ionantha was selected for its beautiful blooms, along with reindeer moss.

 For this project you will need:

 Basic Tillandsia Terrarium Planting Instructions

 1. Create a drainage layer of approximately 1 inch at the bottom of the vessel using gravel.
 Place the gravel in the bottle by creating a funnel with your hands.
 The pebbles will allow water to sift through and pool at the bottom, maintaining humidity within the vessel and creating a barrier between the plant and the accumulated water.